 According to an industry study, in 1995 the worldwide orthopaedic market (which includes power surgical instruments, prosthetic devices, fixation devices and bone growth stimulants) was approximately \$6.8 billion, including approximately \$3.9 billion in the United States (constituting approximately 57% of the worldwide market) and approximately \$1.6 billion in Europe (constituting approximately 24% of the worldwide market).
 In 1995, over 600,000 hip implants were sold worldwide, of which 280,000 were sold in the United States.
 Similarly in 1995, over 400,000 knee implants were sold worldwide, of which 289,000 were sold in the United States.
 The growth in hip and knee surgeries is expected to be in the range of 4% to 7% per annum over the next several years.
 This anticipated growth is based upon the growth in the number of people reaching an age (60 and over) where orthopaedic surgeries are more prevalent, and also on an increasingly active population.
-Finally, an earlier generation of implanted prophesies have reached an age where replacement is increasingly necessary, thus resulting in an increased demand for hip and knee revision surgeries.
+Finally, an earlier generation of implanted prostheses have reached an age where replacement is increasingly necessary, thus resulting in an increased demand for hip and knee revision surgeries.

 According to the American Academy of Orthopaedic Surgeons, in the United States there are approximately 15,000 orthopaedic surgeons and over 5,000 hospitals performing orthopaedic surgeries that have, or have access to, CT scanners.
 Of these, approximately 1,000 hospitals perform over 150 orthopaedic surgeries (hip and knee) per year.
 There are approximately 800 hospitals in Germany that have a CT scanner and perform the vast majority of the orthopaedic surgeries.
 Since the procedure for performing THR surgery using the ROBODOC System requires a CT scan of the patient prior to surgery, these are the primary centers that would consider purchasing the ROBODOC System.
 According to industry sources, there are an additional 1,000 hospitals in the rest of Europe that perform a significant number of orthopaedic and trauma surgeries.
-Thus, a total of 1,800 hospitals in Europe are likely to consider acquiring the ROBODOC System.